Sometimes I don’t. I love these two little girls more than anything and could never say one is my favorite. They are as different as night and day.

 The problem is…my actions do often favor one of my girls.

 M is 5.
 Abs is 2.
-Very different stages, very different abilities, very different expectations.
+Obviously, very different stages, very different abilities, very different expectations.
 I expect M to understand what I say to her, and I expect her to listen, at least occasionally.
 When she doesn’t, I feel it’s because she chooses not to.
 It’s so easy to dismiss Abby’s tantrum or to scream or fussing as her being 2.

 It’s so easy, but it’s not fair.